babsonnexus/stream-link-manager-for-channels/README.md

 ![image](https://github.com/user-attachments/assets/cda6bc66-4b7e-4819-bc6f-783afcf76ec9)

-This is the most important directory as it contains all the settings, bookmarks, logs, backups, and other crutial information.
+This is the most important directory as it contains all the settings, bookmarks, logs, backups, and other crucial information.
 As a best-practice, you may want to make a manual backup of this folder in case anything goes wrong during an upgrade.
 With this directory, even a fresh install can be restored with your details.

 ## Docker
 | COMING SOON |